A non-conservative Harris ergodic theorem: Appendix

 \subsection{Conservative operators}

-The following useful result is a direct generalization of the contraction result of Hairer and Mattingly \cite{HM11}, in the same vein as \cite{CV18,marguet17}.
-We consider a positive operator $P$ acting both on bounded measurable functions $f:\X\to\R$ on the right and on bounded measures $\mu$ of finite mass on the left, and such that $(\mu P)f=\mu(Pf).$ Note that the right action of $P$ extends trivially to any measurable function $f:\X\to[0,+\infty].$ We assume that $P$ is conservative in the sense that $P\1=\1$.
-In other words, if $\mu$ is a probability measure, then so does $\mu P.$
+The following useful result is a direct generalization of the contraction result of Hairer and Mattingly~\cite{HM11}, \pg{inspired from the pioneering works of Meyn and Tweedie, see~\cite{MT}.} Let us consider a positive operator $P$ acting both on bounded measurable functions $f:\X\to\R$ on the right and on bounded measures $\mu$ of finite mass on the left, and such that $(\mu P)f=\mu(Pf).$ Note that the right action of $P$ extends trivially to any measurable function $f:\X\to[0,+\infty].$ We assume that $P$ is conservative in the sense that $P\1=\1$, or in other words, if $\mu$ is a probability measure, then so does $\mu P.$

 \begin{theo} Assume that there exist two measurable functions $\mathscr V,\mathscr W : \mathcal{X} \to [0,\infty)$, $(\mathfrak a,\mathfrak b) \in(0,1)^2$, $\mathfrak c>0$, $\mathfrak R>2\mathfrak c/(1-\mathfrak a)$ and a probability measure $\nu$ on $\X$ such that: \begin{itemize} \item for all $x\in \mathcal{X}$,